 Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB Int.
 4 (Revised) Determining whether an Arrangement contains a Lease The revised Interpretation specifically scopes out arrangements that fall within the scope of AASB Interpretation 12.
-1 January 2008 These amendments are only expected to affect the presentation of the Group's financial report and will not have a direct impact on the measurement and recognition of amounts disclosed in the financial report.
-The Group has not determined at this stage whether to present a single statement of comprehensive income or two separate statements.
-1 July 2008 AASB 8 and AASB 2007-3 Operating Segments and consequential amendments to other Australian Accounting Standards New standard replacing AASB 114 Segment Reporting, which adopts a management reporting approach to segment reporting.
-1 January 2009 The Group has share- based payment arrangements that may be affected by these amendments.
-However, the Group has not yet determined the extent of the impact, if any.
+1 January 2008 Refer to AASB Int.
+12 and AASB 2007-2 above.
+1 July 2008 AASB 8 and AASB 2007- 3 Operating Segments and consequential amendments to other Australian Accounting Standards New standard replacing AASB 114 Segment Reporting, which adopts a management reporting approach to segment reporting.
+1 January 2009 AASB 8 is a disclosure standard so will have no direct impact on the amounts included in the Group's financial statements, although it may indirectly impact the level at which goodwill is tested for impairment.
+In addition, the amendments may have an impact on the Group's segment disclosures.
 1 July 2009 AASB 123 (Revised) and AASB 2007-6 Borrowing Costs and consequential amendments to other Australian Accounting Standards The amendments to AASB 123 require that all borrowing costs associated with a qualifying asset be capitalised.
 1 January 2009 These amendments to AASB 123 require that all borrowing costs associated with a qualifying asset be capitalised.
 The Group has no borrowing costs associated with qualifying assets and as such the amendments are not expected to have any impact on the Group's financial report.
-1 July 2009 b) Statement of compliance
+1 July 2009

 Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 101 (Revised) and AASB 2007-8 Presentation of Financial Statements and consequential amendments to other Australian Accounting Standards Introduces a statement of comprehensive income.
 Other revisions include impacts on the presentation of items in the statement of changes in equity, new presentation requirements for restatements or reclassifications of items in the financial statements, changes in the presentation requirements for dividends and changes to the titles of the financial statements.
 1 January 2009 These amendments are only expected to affect the presentation of the Group's financial report and will not have a direct impact on the measurement and recognition of amounts disclosed in the financial report.
 The Group has not determined at this stage whether to present a single statement of comprehensive income or two separate statements.
-1 July 2009 AASB 2008-1 Amendments to Australian Accounting Standard - Share-based Payments: Vesting Conditions and Cancellations The amendments clarify the definition of 'vesting conditions', introducing the term 'non-vesting conditions' for conditions other than vesting conditions as specifically defined and prescribe the accounting treatment of an award that is effectively cancelled because a non- vesting condition is not satisfied.
-1 July 2009 The Group has share-based payment arrangements that may be affected by these amendments.
+1 July 2009 AASB 2008-1 Amendments to Australian Accounting Standard - Share- based Payments: Vesting Conditions and Cancellations The amendments clarify the definition of 'vesting conditions', introducing the term 'non-vesting conditions' for conditions other than vesting conditions as specifically defined and prescribe the accounting treatment of an award that is effectively cancelled because a non-vesting condition is not satisfied.
+1 January 2009 The Group has share- based payment arrangements that may be affected by these amendments.
 However, the Group has not yet determined the extent of the impact, if any.
-1 July 2009 b) Statement of compliance (continued)
+1 July 2009